browserengineering/book/book/styles.md

 it wasn't the `style` attribute, it was a custom elements like `font` and `center`.]
 CSS was invented to improve on this state of affairs:

--   CSS files can to adjust styling of many elements at once
+-   CSS files can adjust styling of many elements at once
 -   CSS files can style multiple pages from a single file
 -   CSS is future-proof and supports browsers with different features

-To achieve that, extended the key-value `style` attribute with two connected ideas: *selectors* and *cascading*.
+To achieve these goals, CSS extends the key-value `style` attribute with two connected ideas: *selectors* and *cascading*.
 In CSS, you have blocks of key-value pairs, and those blocks apply to *multiple elements*, specified using a selector.
 Since that allows multiple key-values pairs to apply to one element, *cascading* resolves conflicts by using the most specific rule.

 Those blocks look like this: